onemorebsmith/kaspa-stratum-bridge/README.md

 # Kaspa Stratum/GRPC bridge
-This is a quick applet that listens for incoming stratum connections from miners and does the translation between stratum events and the expected events from kaspad.
+This is an daemon that listens for incoming stratum connections from miners and does the translation between stratum events and the expected events from kaspad.
+This allows solo-mining kaspa with a local node (or on a public node) while mining with stratum-based miners such as lolminer.

+2-3ms response time via `stratum-ping` using a local node and remote miner

 Tested on x64 macos & ubuntu w/ lolminer